FLHonker/Awesome-Knowledge-Distillation/README.md

 9. (survey)Modeling Teacher-Student Techniques in Deep Neural Networks for Knowledge Distillation. arXiv:1912.13179
 10. Understanding and Improving Knowledge Distillation.
 Tang, Jiaxi et al. arXiv:2002.03532
 11. The State of Knowledge Distillation for Classification.
 Ruffy, Fabian and Chahal, Karanbir. arXiv:1912.10850 [[code]][18.11]
+12. [TextBrewer][18.12]: An Open-Source Knowledge Distillation Toolkit for Natural Language Processing.
+HIT and iFLYTEK. arXiv:2002.12620

 ---